 “They are not obliged to remove these specific contaminants,” Robert explains.
 “While it may meet the Environment Agency’s current discharge standards, the question is whether it maintains the quality people expect at a designated bathing site.”

 The physical footprint is also a factor.
-Local swimmers have raised concerns regarding the proposed 48-metre-wide structure on the riverbank, which they say would alter the semi-rural character of the area and potentially restrict river access.
+As I dried off on the riverbank the local swimmers raised concerns regarding the proposed 48-metre-wide structure on the riverbank.
+They say would alter the semi-rural character of the area and potentially restrict river access.

 As the project is classified as a Nationally Significant Infrastructure Project, the final decision will not be made by local planners but by the Secretary of State.